venysssssssssss/AwsOverview/AWS CloudWatch.md

 - Ability to replay archived events.
 - Rules: how to process the events (like CloudWatch Events).
 - EventBridge has a different name to mark the new capabilities.
-- The CloudWatch Events name will be replaced with EventBridge.

 ## 15.1.
 Schema Registry